Standing Up for Safe Schools

 As your representative on the school board, I have been an outspoken defender of public health and public safety.
 That means providing all members of the district staff – from nutrition services to transportation – the resources they need to protect themselves as well as the children in their care.
 It means connecting families to the resources they need to support their kids at home and get them to school safely.
-And it means working with community partners and stakeholders to promote the physical, emotional, and economic well-being of our students and staff, during the pandemic and beyond.
+And it means working with community partners and stakeholders to promote the physical, emotional, and economic well-being of our people, during the pandemic and beyond.

 For example, along with my fellow board members, I successfully advocated for the implementation of measures to mitigate the spread of COVID-19 so we could re-open schools safely, including prioritizing vaccines for K-12 students and staff.
 Consequently, Bend-La Pine Schools was the first major district in Oregon to resume in-person learning.

 More recently, thanks to a bond measure passed by voters last November, we have been able to accelerate efforts to upgrade security.
 These efforts will reduce the risk of a tragedy like the 2022 mass shooting in Uvalde, Texas.
 No parent should have to fear their child might be murdered at school.